Grades are "not essential to the instructional process." |

 6. Grading and reporting should always be done in reference to learning criteria, never "on the curve."

-7. Three general types of learning criteria are used in grading and reporting:
+7. Three general types of learning criteria are used in grading and reporting: a.
+Product criteria

 b.
 Process criteria